In my first three days of selling items on Facebook Marketplace, I pocketed over $300. By the end of week two, that number crossed $700.

 These are my best ways to stay safe when selling items on Facebook:

 - Never post personal details about your house or your phone number in your item listing.
-Only give those types of details in private messages (PM) when you’re responding to individual buyers’ questions.
+Only give those types of details in private messages (PMs) when you’re responding to individual buyers’ questions.
+Stick to using Facebook’s own messaging system (NOT private texts) when you’re communicating about items.
+I’ve had TWO different scammers try to catch me off-guard by sending me through loops: “Please text my husband this info, he’s very interested” AND “I can pay using Venmo, but since I’m new there, they require YOU to do xyz first.”

-- Always check the person’s Facebook profile before responding a potential buyer.
-If someone looks questionable, or their “friends” look questionable, or their “groups” look questionable… then just don’t reply.
-You need to have a good feeling about the person before you go meet them or invite them to pick up the item on your porch.
+- Always check the potential buyer’s Facebook profile before responding to them.
+If someone looks questionable, or their photos look questionable, or their “friends” look questionable, or their “groups” look questionable… then just don’t reply.
+You need to have a good feeling about the person before you go meet them in person OR invite them to pick up the item on your porch.

-- Pick a very public place that is near your home where you would feel comfortable getting out of your car to exchange the item for their money.
+- For meetups, pick a very public place that is near your home (or office) where you would feel comfortable getting out of your car to exchange the item for their money.
 Some ideas:

 Ideally, the spot you choose to meet a buyer will be super close to your home or job and have more than one way that you can leave to go back to your house or office.
 (I let the other person “leave” first — that way, they won’t know which way I’m going to go and can’t follow me.)

-If heavy traffic is an issue in your area, then pick a spot that is easiest for YOU to get in and out of (not them) — because if you’re inconvenienced in any way, then it’s just not worth it to sell items on Facebook Marketplace.
+If heavy traffic is an issue in your area, then be sure to pick a spot that is easiest for YOU to get in and out of (not them) — because if you’re inconvenienced in any way, then it’s simply not worth it.
+Choose porch pickup instead.

 If you’re really nervous about safety, then take another person with you to the meet up location.